-One very good reason to see the area by foot is to enjoy the amazing street art, which can be found in the most surprising areas.
+One very good reason to see the area on foot is to enjoy the amazing street art, which can be found in the most surprising areas.

-For me, discovering the street art was pure joy.
-It is not gaudy nor garish, but just appears.
-Sometimes the art is thought provoking, at other times it is humorous.
-The art does not dominate the streets, but becomes very much a part of it.
+For me, discovering street art was pure joy.
+It is not gaudy nor garish but just appears.
+Sometimes the art is thought-provoking, at other times it is humorous.
+The art does not dominate the streets but becomes very much a part of it.